 - materials science

 Some employers may expect you to have, or be working towards, a PhD.
-You'll usually also need experience of working in a laboratory environment.
+This is especially so in the fields of medicine and healthcare nanotechnology.

-Employers value experience.
-It may help to study for a degree that includes experience in the industry you want to work in.
+Employers value work experience.
+It may help to study for a degree that includes research experience in the industry you want to work in.
 You could look for work placements with nanotechnology companies.

 Entry requirements